-Fully revamped and in sparkling 8-bit colour for the new Pebble Time range, TripAdvisor does exactly what you'd expect - using your current location to recommend restaurants, bars and other attractions.
+In 8-bit colour for the Pebble Time range, TripAdvisor does exactly what you'd expect - using your current location to recommend restaurants, bars and other attractions.
 User reviews are, of course, on board and there's also a nice navigation mode that will point you in the direction of your chosen establishment without the need to ever get your phone out of your pocket.

 Uber wasn't first to get its Pebble app out but it's one of the biggest names on the app store.
 It makes use of the Pebble Time's colour screen with big, bold alerts to keep you on top of your minicab ordering.